mikeleitz/quarkus-native-starters-by-mleitz1/example-quarkus-native-postgres/README.md

 ## Features

 - Quarkus native application
+- **Fully reactive architecture** from end-to-end
 - PostgreSQL integration using reactive client
-- RESTful API for user management
+- RESTful API for user management with non-blocking operations
-- Mutiny for reactive programming
+- Mutiny for reactive programming with Uni and Multi types

 ## Prerequisites